Table of contents

 - Automate key actions like assigning emails and live chat messages based on preset rules.

 - Collaborate on your email responses by sharing email drafts.
-Write a response, have a colleague review in real-time.
+Write a response, and have a colleague review it in real time.

 Learn more about Hiver